Dates to Remember - 2024

 To find your local assessor, click here: Search

 This is the final date upon which the value of your property is based for assessment purposes.
-Your property assessment for this year (2020) was based on the value of your property as of July 1st, 2019.
-Any changes in your property after July1st, 2019 will not be reflected in your assessment until the next assessment year (2021).
+Your property assessment for this year (2024) was based on the value of your property as of July 1st, 2023.
+Any changes in your property after July 1st, 2024 will not be reflected in your assessment until the next assessment year (2025).
+If there were any significant changes in the property by the Taxable Status Date (March 1st, 2024), you may see a change in your property tax assessment.

 Assessment rolls list information for every property in the assessing unit (municipality or county).
 The information on the assessment roll is required to be available from your municipal or county website.